 What is the Resource Lists service?

 The Resource Lists service uses Leganto to provide online reading lists for students and help Course Organisers manage the provision of materials for teaching.
+A summary of the service for Semester 1 2020/21 is provided.

 - Resource Lists provide online reading lists using the reading list system Leganto.